-Projecting the impact of a comprehensive flavor ban on use of and tax revenues from other tobacco/nicotine products is more speculative given the limited data available and the additional impact from the state tax increase on other tobacco products (OTP), including e-cigarettes.
-However, the relative reduction in OTP revenues due to the flavor ban are likely to be smaller than the new revenues generated from the tax increase.

-To some extent, estimates of OTP revenue declines could overstate the actual declines as they may not consider the substitution between cigarettes and other tobacco products that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume non-flavored products.
+Projecting the impact of a comprehensive flavor ban on use of and tax revenues from other tobacco/nicotine products is more speculative given the limited data available.
+Using the average share of flavored tobacco product sales for the years from 2011 through 2015 and assuming that the reductions in sales of other flavored tobacco products are of a similar magnitude to the reduction in the sale of menthol cigarettes, I estimate that other tobacco product sales and resulting other tobacco product tax revenues would fall by 13.4 percent in Delaware.
+Given estimated other tobacco product tax revenues of \$5.4 million in FY2021, this implies a reduction in other tobacco product tax revenues of \$720,000.
+These estimated reductions in revenues are based on limited data and research evidence and are likely to be imprecise.
+To some extent, they are likely to overstate the actual declines in revenues as they do not consider the substitution between cigarettes and other tobacco products that might result from a flavor ban and given that at least some tobacco users who quit in response to the ban may eventually relapse and consume non-flavored products.
 Strengthened enforcement and increased penalties on illicit traders can reduce illegal sales of flavored products and lessen the impact of the flavor ban on tobacco tax revenues.

-While a comprehensive flavor ban would lead to modest reductions in Maryland's tobacco tax revenues, it will also improve public health given the reductions in tobacco use that result.
+While a comprehensive flavor ban would lead to modest reductions in Delaware's tobacco tax revenues, it will also improve public health given the reductions in tobacco use that result.
 As described above, a comprehensive flavor ban will result in almost 5.6 percent more menthol smokers quitting smoking in the short run.
-After the increase in the cigarette tax, there will be an estimated 550,700 adult current smokers in Maryland, about one-third of whom smoke menthol cigarettes.
-This implies that over 11,420 adults would quit smoking in response, resulting in over 2,600 fewer deaths caused by smoking.
+Given an estimated 119,600 adult current smokers in Delaware, about one-third of whom smoke menthol cigarettes, this implies that nearly 2,400 adults would quit smoking in response, resulting in over 500 fewer deaths caused by smoking.
 In addition, the limited existing evidence suggests that a comprehensive ban would also deter numerous young people from taking up tobacco use, adding to the public health benefits.
-Finally, the reductions in tobacco use resulting from a comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of at least \$180 million for those induced to quit by the policy.
+Finally, the reductions in tobacco use resulting from a comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of at least \$38 million for those induced to quit by the policy.

-\For more details, see: Chaloupka FJ (2020).
+^{}For more details, see: Chaloupka FJ (2020).
 Potential Effects on Tobacco Tax Revenues of a Ban on the Sale of Flavored Tobacco Products.
 Chicago, IL: Tobacconomics Research Program, Institute for Health Research and Policy, University of Illinois at Chicago; www.tobacconomics.org.